|

 Drilling

-Near Reservoirs Threatens Drinking Water-
+Near Reservoirs Threatens Drinking Water

-to a 100,000 people.
-Alarmingly, 2 leases for drilling are on the
+water to a 100,000 people.
+Alarmingly, 2 leases for drilling were

 MAP of Huntsville/Ceasestown